jadijadi/gittutorial/all-notes-from-tutorial.md

         git blame <file> -Ln,m
       ```
     - Git Blame is useful for tracing the changes made to a file.
 It helps in understanding who made the changes and when they were made, which can be valuable for tracking alterations, identifying contributors, and understanding the evolution of the codebase.

+  **Bisect**

+    (binary-search-commits): so, you are in the latest commit, and you have
+    a bug in your code and you want to find it, git helps you to find it in
+    an iterative way.

+    So first you must go the highest level of the directory.
+Then you tell
+    git to start the process.
+Then you tell the latest commit is bad.
+Then
+    ask you to determine what was the latest commit in the history, that was
+    working fine.
+Given these two commits, the git goes and find the commit
+    between these two, and asks you to check if it is good or bad.
+If it is
+    good, it means that the bug is present between this middle commit and
+    the latest one, and if not, it means that the bug is present between
+    this middle commit and that last good commit.

+    1.  ```git bisect start``: telling git to start the bisect.

+    2.  ```git bisect bad```: telling the git that the commit that we are now at
+        it, so the latest one, is bad (buggy).

+    3.  ```git bisect good <commit-hash>```: then we have to tell the git the
+        last commit in the log, in which the code was working well.

+    4. ITERATIVE: then git gives you a commit hash and asks you to check if
+        it is good or bad.
+If good, you write git bisect good, else you
+        write git bisect bad.
+Then, git now checks again, between the commit
+        it mentioned you, and the last or the last good commit, according to
+        your answer, and gives you another commit to check.
+Then this
+        iteration goes on this way.